Emotional support for families

 • not taking any time for yourself

 It’s important that you take some time for yourself.
 It’s easy for your own needs to get pushed to the bottom of the list.
-Especially if you are juggling other things like looking after children or working.
-But research has found that if you take time to take care of yourself, you may find it easier to care for the person with cancer and to cope.
+Especially if you are dealing with other things too, like looking after children or working.
+But research has found that if you take time to take care of yourself, you may find it easier to care for the person with cancer.
+It can also help you cope.

 Speak to our nurses

 Speak to our specialist nurses on our free Support Line with any questions or worries, and to get support when you need it.
-If you don’t feel comfortable speaking on the phone you can also email them.
+They are experts in pancreatic cancer and support families and friends, like you.

 Speak to our nurses